aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 });
 {% endhighlight %}

 And..
 That's all there is to it, really.
 In essence, just a couple of lines of JavaScript were required to convert the RSS feed into a plain JSON object.
-This object can now be persisted in database or the like.
+This object can now be persisted to a database or the like.
 Not too shabby, huh?

 On a closing note, I would like to point out that you may not want to parse the whole feed every time a user requests it.
 A better (less resource-hungry) solution would be to cache the parsed feed and only refresh it once the feed's [TTL](http://www.w3schools.com/rss/rss_tag_ttl.asp) expires.